 - a folder containing general information, coursework instruction documents and the Freshers Maths Quiz

 |09.15||Welcome to CUED||tbc, Head of Department|

 |09.30||Aims of the Engineering Tripos||Dr Claire Barlow, Deputy Head (Teaching)|

 |09.40||Introducing the Teaching Office||Dr Seb Savory|

 |10.20||Language programme||Mr David Tual|

-You are encouraged to attend the Study Skills afternoon, the programme for which is as follows:
+You are encouraged to attend the Study Skills and Welfare afternoon, the programme for which is as follows:

 |2.45pm||Balancing Priorities||University Counselling Service|